-Since we began offering computer forensic services our tools have been enhanced with new, powerful capabilities.
+Since we began offering computer forensics services our tools have been enhanced with new, powerful capabilities.
 They have changed the game in settlement conferences and the courtroom for attorneys like you.

 Most important of the many technological breakthroughs has been the integration of computers, phones, and cloud evidence altogether in the same digital forensic data set or container.
 Combining the evidence sources into one corpus has enabled qualitatively new forms of integrated and probative analysis.
 We map out digital connections to show the movement of key documents, files, and data between computers, phones, and the cloud.
 This evidence helps to prove up theft of intellectual property or proprietary data cases.
 We build a connection graph and a timeline for your adversary’s misappropriated document to show its journey and how and when it changed along the way.
 These demonstrative exhibits enable visually persuasive ways of showing and telling your client’s story.

-Our powerful tools recover deleted email, documents, and iPhone backups from computer drives, both Windows and Mac. iPhone backups are time capsules the computer’s user may be unaware of or ignore.
+Our powerful computer forensics tools recover deleted email, documents, and iPhone backups from computer drives, both Windows and Mac. iPhone backups are time capsules the computer’s user may be unaware of or ignore.
 But when examined in our lab we can reveal all the recoverable mobile evidence from that iPhone in the past for you including live and deleted text messages, calls, contacts, and other mobile app evidence.

-We also employ the latest artificial intelligence and machine learning tools to categorize automatically your client’s evidence.
+We also employ the latest artificial intelligence and machine learning tools to categorize automatically your client’s computer forensics evidence.
 We can spot photographs that show smart phone or laptop screen grabs of text messages, documents, or ID cards ordinarily unsearchable.
 We can also analyze and classify chat and text messages for sexual harassment in employment investigations.
 AI makes evidence reviews and reports showing material evidence easy and cost-effective.